Basis-Theory/basistheory-integration-guides/collections/concepts/what-is-search.md

 type:social_security_number
 ```

-To search Token `data` on Types that support it, you can for the indexed data patterns.
-To search for Tokens containing the data `123-45-6789`:
+To search Token `data` on Types that support it, you can search for the indexed data patterns.
+To search for Tokens containing the data `123-45-6789`, you would query:

 ```
 data:123-45-6789